-Darkroom Photography (SL) – Photography is offered to rising 7th through 9th graders.
+Darkroom Photography (SQ, SL) – Photography is offered to rising 5th through 9th graders.
 It provides beginners a look at taking stylistically and technically sound photographs, development of film and printing of black & white photos.
 Campers explore a variety of photographic techniques, from pin-hole cameras to 35 mm.

-Indian Lore (SQ, SL) – Indian Lore introduces campers to Native American traditions, stories, crafts and games.
+Lore (SQ, SL) – Lore introduces campers to traditions, stories, crafts and games.
 Campers may learn the physical skills of stalking, speaking silently, camouflage and dance.
 More importantly, there may be the development of honor, patience, thoughtfulness, courage and self-esteem within a framework of respect for the natural environment.

-Nature (AN, GH, JR, SS, SQ, SL) – Nature class introduces campers to the High Meadows environment, the animals, the wildlife and the land.
+Nature (GH, JR, SS, SQ, SL) – Nature class introduces campers to the High Meadows environment, the animals, the wildlife and the land.
 Campers may also participate in the tending of our community garden. back to top

 Pioneering (SQ, SL) – Pioneering teaches campers traditional American skills including fire building, shelter making, and useful plant identification.
 Campers are also exposed to the skills and talents used by early settlers of our land.

-Barnyard Adventures (AN, GH, JR) – Campers will visit and learn about the animals in our Barnyard.
+Barnyard Adventures (GH, JR) – Campers will visit and learn about the animals in our Barnyard.
 Ants, Grasshoppers, and Juniors will have the opportunity to ride ponies and interact with goats, sheep, rabbits, chickens, pigs, and horses.

-Ropes (SL) – The Ropes Challenge Course is offered to campers who are at least 10 years old.
-The course, a mixture of both low and high elements, is designed to offer campers a physcal and mental challenge in which teamwork is utilized to maximize enjoyment.
-Elements include a bouldering wall, zip line, trust fall and many others.
-Skills in knot tying and belaying are practiced, and the vital importance of safety is continually emphasized.
-There are safety requirements for participation, including health, strength, and cognitive ablity.
+Team Challenge (SL) – Team Challenge offer campers physical and mental challenges in which teamwork is utilized to practice problem-solving and maximize enjoyment.
+Elements include a bouldering wall, trust fall, low ropes, and many others.
+Skills in knot tying and belaying may be practiced, and the vital importance of safety is continually emphasized.
+There are safety requirements for participation, including health, strength, and cognitive ability.